Ohio Walmart shooter may have been at least partially inspired by racially motivated violent extremist ideology, FBI says | KRDO

 Monday night’s violence adds to a long list of shootings that have turned commonplace events and settings across the country – retail stores, schools, bowling alleys and birthday parties – into crime scenes.

-At least 612 mass shootings have been reported in the US this year, according to the Gun Violence Archive, which defines a mass shooting as one in which four or more people are shot, not including the shooter.
+At least 614 mass shootings have been reported in the United States this year, according to the Gun Violence Archive, which defines a mass shooting as one in which four or more people are shot, not including the shooter.

 A gunman nearly a year ago killed six people at another Walmart in Chesapeake, Virginia.
 Since then, thousands of people have been killed by gun violence in the US, according to the archive.
 Many simply found themselves in the wrong place, at the wrong time.